 Medical Administrative Assistant Certificate

 In a medical administrative assistant program, students can focus on learning clerical skills.
 Most courses will focus on teaching students how to handle recordkeeping, billing and clerical duties in a medical office.
 Some medical-related courses may be included, but they will likely focus on the clerical side of the profession, such as terminology and billing procedures.
 Courses in this program may include:

 - Financial management for a medical office

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), medical secretaries were expected to see a 36% increase in employment opportunities between 2012 and 2022 (www.bls.gov).
-In May 2013, the same source reported that medical secretaries earned a median annual salary of $31,890.
-That year, medical administrative assistants found the greatest number of job opportunities in the physicians' offices, while those working for state governments earned the most.
+According to the U.S. Bureau of Labor Statistics (BLS), medical assistants were expected to see a 23% increase in employment opportunities between 2018 and 2028, which is much faster than average.
+In May 2018, the same source reported that medical assistants earned a median annual salary of $33,610.
+Medical assistants usually find the greatest number of job opportunities in physicians' offices.

 There are no formal state requirements for medical administrative assistants.
 However, according to the BLS, individuals can seek professional assistant certification from various organizations, including the International Association of Administrative Professionals.
 Promotions in the field are ordinarily earned through time on the job and may include advancement into positions such as office manager or executive assistant.